Retirement Living FAQs

 Many homes offer a short stay or overnight option so that you can fully participate in the activities and amenities of the home and help make the right decision for you.

 When I tour a retirement home, what should I ask?

 Please visit our checklist page to get some ideas about what you should ask on a tour.

 What if I want to move to a different retirement home or into long term care?

 You are able to move at any time as long as you give the notice required under your lease.

-Where can I make a complaint about a retirement home?
+What do I do if I have a concern about a retirement home?

-Complaints and concerns about retirement homes can be addressed to the Retirement Homes Regulatory Authority through their toll free hotline 1-855-275-7472
+If you have a concern about a retirement home, please contact the Retirement Homes Regulatory Authority through their toll free hotline: 1-855-275-7472.